 - The reservoir can get slimy over time because it can be difficult to clean.

-- The plastic on the bottles gets so hot you should use a towel to remove it from the machine.
+- The plastic on the bottles gets so hot you need to use a towel to remove it from the machine.

-This unit is safe for glass as well as metal, plastic bottles or bags.
-It both thaws and warms breast milk, formula and baby food.
-The Kiinde Kozii warmer uses a low-temperature water bath to warm bottles, and it doesn’t use steam.
+The Kiinde Kozii Bottle warmer is safe for glass bottles as well as metal, plastic or bags.
+It both thaws and warms milk or formula, as well as baby food.
+The Kiinde Kozii warmer uses a low-temperature water bath to warm bottles instead of steam.

 It heats quickly and consistently because of the low heat it uses, which helps avoid hot spots that might burn your baby’s mouth.

-It is versatile enough that you can pop in frozen breast milk storage bags straight from the freezer.
-This warmer has an automatic timer that shuts off when the set time is finished.
+Plus it’s versatile enough that you can pop in frozen breast milk storage bags straight from the freezer, making it great for moms who pump and store their milk.
+This warmer has an automatic timer that automatically shuts off when the set time is finished.